andrewor14/incubator-spark/docs/streaming-programming-guide.md

 </div>

-For more details on these additional sources, see the corresponding [API documentation] (#where-to-go-from-here).
+For more details on these additional sources, see the corresponding [API documentation] (http://kafka.apache.org/documentation.html).
 Furthermore, you can also implement your own custom receiver for your sources.
 See the [Custom Receiver Guide](streaming-custom-receivers.html).

 ## Operations
 There are two kinds of DStream operations - _transformations_ and _output operations_.
 Similar to